gvwilson/thirdbit/src/fiction/iffy/index.md

 An animated map showed the retreat of the world's ice caps and the corresponding inward creep of shorelines.
-Some of the islands they had used as staging posts during the war were now completely submerged, but all that extra water hadn't stopped forests from turning into plains and plains into deserts.
+Some of the islands she had used as staging posts during the war were now completely submerged, but all that extra water hadn't stopped forests from turning into plains and plains into deserts.
 She started to zoom in on Hobart, then closed the map and did a few pushups instead.
-Her body was so skinny—whatever was special about Fifth Ang Kwan didn't seem to have included three square meals a day.
+Her body really was skinny—whatever was special about Fifth Ang Kwan didn't seem to have included three square meals a day.

 She felt gut-deep relief when a Marine showed up a few minutes later with a bowl full of noodles and a freshly-printed uniform for her to wear.
-The fleshy yellow chunks on the noodles weren't any kind of mango she recognized, but the food was warm and filling and the uniform fit perfectly.
+The fleshy yellow chunks on the noodles weren't any kind of fruit she recognized, but the food was warm and filling and the uniform fit perfectly.